The Changing Face of Food Manufacturing: What the Next Generation of Workers Want

 • Showcase internal success stories

-Post Holdings' career mapping initiative uses digital career visualization tools that allow employees to explore various advancement paths and the qualifications required for each.
+Post Holdings' career mapping initiative uses digital career visualisation tools that allow employees to explore various advancement paths and the qualifications required for each.
 Facilities using this system report 28% higher career satisfaction scores and 42% more internal promotion applications.

 The Business Case for Meeting New Workforce Expectations